-To ensure engagement and motivated employees, make sure that you reward and recognize them regularly.
-Create a place where you can share success stories and possibly showcase your ambassador team’s employees’ results.
-For extra motivation, consider contests where the best employees are rewarded.
+To ensure engagement and motivated employees, you should reward and recognize them regularly.
+In addition, create a place where you can share success stories and possibly showcase your ambassador team’s employees’ results.
+Moreover, consider contests where the best employees are rewarded, for extra motivation.

 Share content to succeed with Employee Advocacy

-The next step is to make relevant content for your employees to share – both articles, infographics, videos, podcasts, etc. When working with enriching content for the ambassadors, here are some tips:
+The next step is to provide relevant content for your employees to share – articles, infographics, videos, podcasts, etc. When working with enriching content for the ambassadors, here are some tips:

-- Maybe use a “content hub” or a place where the employees can find and share approved content easily
+- Use a “content hub” or a place where the employees can find and share approved content easily

-- Give your employees specific links, pictures, and maybe some inspiration on what to write in their posts
+- Give your employees specific links, pictures, and perhaps some inspiration on what to write in their posts

 - Inspire by showing examples of social media posts